ostifede02/sudoku/README.md

 ## script structure
 ### finite state machine
-For this problem I structured the code with a finite state machine.
-The flow chart below shows how it has been done.
+The code is structured with a finite state machine.
+The flow chart below gives a better understanding on how it has been done.

 ![Sudoku Rules](utils/images/flow_chart.png)

 ### class Sudoku
-The class Sudoku contains all the methods and attributes to run the game.
-Each block of the chart above is described by a function within the class.
+All the necessary methods and attributes to operate the Sudoku game are encapsulated within the Sudoku class.
+Each section of the chart is defined by a specific function within this class.

 ### levels
-In addition the user can choose between three different difficulty levels.
+Moreover, the user has the option to select from three distinct difficulty levels:
 + easy (just to test the program)
 + intermediate
 + hard

 ## sources
-Chat-gpt has been used for printing formatted text and the logic for checking if the sudoku has a correct solution.
+Chat-GPT has been employed for displaying formatted text on the terminal and implementing the logic to verify the correctness of a Sudoku solution.